Homemade Classic Cinnamon Rolls

 2-4 tbsp Organic Valley Heavy Whipping Cream (for glaze)

-Start by combining the yeast and 1 tbsp brown sugar in the bowl of an electric mixer.
-Then slowly pour in the warm water, while stirring everything together.
-Allow 10 minutes for the mixture to sit and the yeast to activate (it will become foamy when done right!).
+Make the dough: Combine the yeast and 1 tablespoon brown sugar in the bowl of an electric mixer fitted with the paddle attachment.
+Slowly pour in the warm water while mixing on low speed.
+Allow the mixture to sit for 10 minutes to allow the yeast to activate (it will become foamy).

-Meanwhile, mix the butter and milk together over the stove top on low to medium heat, stirring frequently until the butter has fully melted.
-NOTE: You don't want the mixture to get too hot or boil!
-Set aside and let it cool until warm.
+While the mixture is resting, in a small size pot over low to medium heat, mix the butter and milk together, stirring frequently until the butter is fully melted.
+NOTE: Don’t let the mixture boil!
+Set aside and let it cool until lukewarm.

-Add lukewarm butter-milk mixture to yeast and mix until well combined.
-Add eggs, one at a time and continue mixing on low speed until well combined.
+Add lukewarm butter-milk mixture to yeast and mix on low speed until well combined.
+Add eggs one at a time and continue mixing on low speed until well combined.

-Next, combine the all-purpose flour, bread flour, brown sugar, sea salt and cinnamon to the wet ingredients and mix on low-speed until well combined.
+Add the all-purpose flour, bread flour, remaining ½ cup brown sugar, cinnamon and sea salt to the wet ingredients and mix on low speed until well combined.

-Change "mixer head" to kneading accessory and/or knead dough by hand for 5-10 minutes on medium-high speed until dough ball becomes smooth and elastic and dough springs back when lightly pressed with 2 fingers.
-If dough is too sticky, add 1 tbsp of flour at a time until texture is achieved.
+Change the mixer head to the dough hook and knead for 5 to 10 minutes on medium-high speed until dough ball becomes smooth and elastic and dough springs back when lightly pressed with two fingers.
+(You can also knead by hand if you’re feeling ambitious.)
+If dough is too sticky, knead in 1 tablespoon of flour at a time until desired texture is achieved.

-Melt butter and set aside.
-In a separate bowl, combine cinnamon, nutmeg, ground ginger, and brown sugar and set aside.
+Prepare the filling: While the dough rises, melt butter and set aside.
+In a separate bowl, combine brown sugar, cinnamon, nutmeg, ground ginger and set aside.

-Once the hour has gone by and your dough has risen (about double it's original size), preheat the oven to 375 degrees Fahrenheit.
-Next, flour a flat surface and place the dough on it and using a rolling-pin, roll it out to a rectangle (approximately 9"x14), trimming the edges if needed.
+Turn the dough out onto a floured surface and using a rolling-pin, roll it out into a rectangle approximately 9 by 14 inches with the long side facing you, trimming the edges if needed.
 NOTE: Try not to make the dough too thin or else rolling it up will be hard to do.

-Then, generously brush melted butter overtop of dough and spoon the cinnamon-sugar mixture over the butter.
-You can also use a 'pastry brush' to sweep sugar mixture evenly across the dough to ensure that every bite is sweet!
+Using a pastry brush, generously brush the melted butter over the dough and spoon the cinnamon-sugar mixture evenly over the butter.
+You can also use the brush to sweep sugar mixture evenly across the dough to ensure that every bite is sweet.

-Then place plastic wrap over the baking dish with rolls and let them rise again for another 20 minutes.
+Cover the rolls with plastic wrap and let them rise again for 20 minutes.

-Once the rolls have doubled in size or have gotten significantly larger, brush the tops of the rolls with a little more melted butter and then bake them for approximately 25 minutes in the preheated oven.
+Once the rolls have doubled in size or have gotten significantly larger, gently brush the tops of the rolls with a little more melted butter and bake for approximately 25 minutes.

-Simply combine the cream cheese and butter in the bowl of an electric mixer & beat together on medium-high speed until fluffy.
-Add powdered sugar, vanilla extract, and heavy cream, continuing to mix on medium speed until you reach the desired consistency.
-If your glaze is too thick, add more heavy whipping cream 1 tbsp at a time.
-For more thickness add powdered sugar 1 tbsp at a time.
+Make the glaze: While all the baking magic is happening, make the topping by combining the cream cheese and butter in the bowl of an electric mixer fitted with the paddle attachment and beat on medium-high speed until fluffy.
+Add powdered sugar one cup at a time until combined (this prevents coating your kitchen in sugar clouds).
+Add heavy cream and vanilla extract and mix until you reach the desired consistency.
+If your glaze is too thick, add more heavy whipping cream 1 tablespoon at a time.
+For more thickness, add powdered sugar 1 tablespoon at a time.

-Remove the rolls from oven and wait 15-20 minutes until they completely cool.
+Remove the rolls from oven and allow them to cool completely.
 Then spread the glaze atop the rolls using a rubber spatula.
-Bon Appetite!
+Bon Appétit!